Do you qualify to be a Quest Client?

 How to Become a Quest Client

 1. If you are a card-carrying client of a local food bank or if you receive income assistance from the Ministry of Social Development and Poverty Reduction, you are automatically approved to become a client of quest.
-Simply visit a market and present your food Bank ID card or proof of assistance and you will be issued your own Quest Client ID card.
+Simply visit a market and present your food Bank ID card or documentation of assistance and you will be issued your own Quest Client ID card.

 2. Alternatively, you can speak with your social worker or any individual in a position of support and service at an organization from which you receive support to request a referral.